Erica joined the Royal Shakespeare Company in January 2013 as Deputy Artistic Director. She is currently Acting Artistic

 Erica was Chief Executive of Northern Stage in Newcastle Upon Tyne from 2005 to 2012.
 She oversaw the opening of a completely redesigned new building, introduced a notably collaborative organisational culture and attracted local and national acclaim for the company's repertoire of work.
 In 2012 she won the TMA Award for Theatre Manager of the Year.

-Under her stewardship Northern Stage became known for ambitious international partnerships (Northern Stage co-produced Lipsynch by Robert Lepage, which opened in Newcastle in 2007), the development of experimental new work especially by young theatre makers and for bold interpretations of modern classics (most recently Close The Coalhouse Door, directed by Samuel West in a new version by Lee Hall)
+Under her stewardship Northern Stage became known for ambitious international partnerships (Northern Stage co-produced Lipsynch by Robert Lepage, which opened in Newcastle in 2007), the development of experimental new work especially by young theatre makers and for bold interpretations of modern classics (for example Close the Coalhouse Door, directed by Samuel West in a new version by Lee Hall).

 For Northern Stage: Son of Man; Ruby Moon; Our Friends in the North; A Christmas Carol; A Doll's House; Look Back in Anger; Hansel and Gretel, Oh What a Lovely War (nominated for two TMA awards), The Wind in the Willows, Who's Afraid of Virginia Woolf (in co-production with Sheffield Theatres for which she was nominated for best director at the 2011 TMA awards), The Glass Slipper and the UK premiere of Oh, The Humanity (which ran in Edinburgh and then Soho Theatre in August/September 2012).

 Other work includes The Birthday Party (Sheffield Crucible); The Shadow of a Boy (National Theatre); The Flu Season, Marieluise, Witness and Les Justes (Gate Theatre); The Winter's Tale and The Glass Slipper (Southwark Playhouse):

 Erica has a first-class honours degree in French and Philosophy from Oxford.
 She trained in the theatre with Philippe Gaulier in Paris and then at Bristol Old Vic Theatre School.
 She was the recipient of the John S Cohen Bursary for directors at the National Theatre Studio and ETT, and later Associate Producer at the Tricycle Theatre and Associate Director at ETT.
 She is an Honorary Senior Research Fellow of the Shakespeare Institute, University of Birmingham and has an Honorary Doctorate from the University of West England, Bristol.